deepsquare-io/grid/docs/docs/02-deepsquare-portal/04-storage.md

 DeepSquare supports various storage options for your input and output files.
 Depending on the application you're using, you can choose from the following storage options:

-## 1. DeepSquare Self-Hosted Transfer.sh
+## 1. DeepSquare File Hosting

-DeepSquare provides a [self-hosted transfer.sh](https://transfer.deepsquare.run/) service for easy file storage and sharing.
+DeepSquare hosts a [transfer.sh](https://transfer.deepsquare.run/) service for easy file storage and sharing.
 You can upload, download, and share files using simple HTTP commands or through the web interface.
 This option offers:

 - Easy file sharing with temporary storage
 - Direct file access through unique URLs